 12 Simple Storage Solutions for Small Spaces

 Need more room for your stuff?
-Learn 12 new solutions for storage space problems-everything from hidden shelves to shoe racks to recycling towers and more.
+Try these 12 genius solutions for creating storage space, including hidden shelves, shoe racks and recycling towers.

 Heavy-Duty Utility Shelves